dhinoja-rajan/Age_detection_using_CNN/README.md

+# Age Detection Using CNN

+A deep learning-based project to detect human age from images using a Convolutional Neural Network (CNN), deployed with FastAPI (backend) and Streamlit (frontend).

 Project Structure & Where to Save Code
 📁 Age-Detection-Project (Root folder)
    📂 backend → Save Node.js API & Model files here